zhouwei93/Markovsentence/index.md

 the jurisdiction thereof for beverage purposes is hereby prohibited.

+input:

-input: one year
+one year

+output:

-output:one year from the United States and all territory subject to the Constitution by the Congress.
+one year from the United States and all territory subject to the Constitution by the Congress.

 ## how to use it